Rosyth Dockyard: Interwar years

+World War II

+Rosyth Naval Dockyard primarily acted as a repair and maintenance base ("serviced") rather than a principal construction site during this period, having been reopened in 1938 just before the war.

+Between 1939 and 1945, the dockyard served as a crucial repair and servicing hub for the Royal Navy, focusing on capital ships and destroyers operating in the North Sea.
+Major vessels serviced included battleships (such as the Queen Elizabeth class), battlecruisers, and cruisers.
+The dockyard also facilitated the repair of destroyers and provided essential maintenance for the Home Fleet.

 Privatisation

 The new Goliath crane at the Dockyard, used for the current assembly of the Royal Navy's new 65,000 tonne aircraft carriers.

 Babcock Thorn, a consortium operated by Babcock International and Thorn EMI, was awarded the management contract for Rosyth dockyard in 1987; with Rosyth Dockyard becoming a government owned, contractor run facility.
 This contract was awarded in parallel with Devonport Management Limited's contract to run Devonport Dockyard, Plymouth.
 In 1993 the Ministry of Defence announced plans to privatise Rosyth.
 Babcock International, who had bought out Thorn's share of the original Babcock Thorn consortium, was the only company to submit a bid and after protracted negotiations purchased the yard in January 1997.

 Nuclear submarine refitting

 In 1984 Rosyth was chosen as the sole location for refitting the Royal Navy's nuclear submarine fleet (a role it was already specialising in), and in 1986 extensive rebuilding commenced to facilitate this new role.
 However, in 1993, the government switched the refitting role to Devonport Dockyard.